 Q: What interval should I use for Primo?

 - Cool weather – every 4 – 5 weeks

 - Warm weather – every 10 – 14 days

 - In the middle – In the middle

 Easy Version – for those who want to get the best out of there Primo

-Follow the GDD tool and set a threshold for 125 GDD but don’t worry if you miss it by a few days either way.
+Follow the GDD tool and set a threshold for 200 GDD (Base temp 0c) but don’t worry if you miss it by a few days either way.

 Complex version – For those with time on there hands and plenty of staff

-Follow the GDD tool, finetune your own threshold for between 100 and 150 GDD and keep tweaking until you know what works for your site.
+Follow the GDD tool, finetune your own threshold for between 180 and 220 GDD (base temp 0c) and keep tweaking until you know what works for your site.
 Be prepared though whilst this may completely optimise your applications it comes with challenges such as spray windows, GDD windows falling on the weekend and inevitable sprayer breakdowns at the wrong time!